ozel/DIY_particle_detector/README.md

 ## Reference measurements and plots

 Several reference measurements have been taken and stored in [data_analysis_and_reference_measurements/diode_detector/data](https://github.com/ozel/DIY_particle_detector/tree/master/data_analysis_and_reference_measurements/diode_detector/data).
 All have been recorded using the very low-cost [CM108 USB soundcard](https://github.com/ozel/DIY_particle_detector/wiki/Soundcards), sampling the input signal @ 48 kHz and 16-bit resolution.
-*If this whole respository is cloned using git, the [git LFS](https://help.github.com/en/articles/duplicating-a-repository#mirroring-a-repository-that-contains-git-large-file-storage-objects) extension must be used to get as well the large data files (~ 1 GB).*
+*If this whole respoitory is cloned using git, the [git LFS](https://help.github.com/en/articles/duplicating-a-repository#mirroring-a-repository-that-contains-git-large-file-storage-objects) extension must be used to get as well the large data files (~ 1 GB).*
 Alternatively, the data files can be downloaded from this [Zenodo data archive](https://doi.org/10.5281/zenodo.3361764).

 Overview on reference measurements: